cqse/teamscale-jacoco-agent/agent/README.md

   more data might be required by the REST endpoints see `Test impact mode` below for details.
 - `config-file` (optional): a file which contains one or more of the previously named options as `key=value` entries which are separated by line breaks.
 The file may also contain comments starting with `#`.
 (For details see path format)
+- `validate-ssl` (optional): by default the agent will accept any SSL certificate.
+This enables a fast setup of the agent even in the face of broken or self-signed certificates.
+If you need to validate certificates, set this option to `true`.
+  You might need to make your self-signed certificates available to the agent via a keystore.
+See [the Teamscale userguide's section on that topic][ts-userguide] for how to do that.

 You can pass additional options directly to the original JaCoCo agent by prefixing them with `jacoco-`, e.g.
 `jacoco-sessionid=session1` will set the session ID of the profiling session.
 See the "Agent" section of the JaCoCo documentation